-Located by the eastern foothills of the Rocky Mountains, the NIST Boulder Laboratories have more than 350 scientific, technical, and support staff, and more than 300 visiting researchers, students, and contractors.
+Located by the eastern foothills of the Rocky Mountains, the NIST Boulder Laboratories has about 350 scientific, technical, and support staff, and more than 300 visiting researchers, students, and contractors.
 With an annual research and measurement budget of about $100 million, NIST Boulder is part of the U.S. Department of Commerce's National Institute of Standards and Technology (NIST), headquartered in Gaithersburg, Md.

 NIST Boulder Research Areas

 Atomic Clocks—NIST Boulder develops standards for time and frequency and distributes time by radio and the Internet.
-The NIST-F1 atomic clock—the U.S. national standard for time and frequency—counts the natural vibrations in cesium atoms to an accuracy of about one second in 70 million years (as of August 2007).
+The NIST-F1 atomic clock—the U.S. national standard for time and frequency—counts the natural vibrations in cesium atoms to an accuracy of about one second in 100 million years.
 And NIST Boulder scientists are developing new clocks that will be accurate to one second in many billions of years to support improved navigation, communications, remote sensing, and many other applications.
 NIST Boulder scientists also pioneered the world's smallest atomic clocks, the size of a grain of rice, which may someday improve GPS, cell phones, and a range of other portable applications.

 Nanotechnology—NIST Boulder has been a leader in nanotechnology—research at very small size scales—for decades.
 Dozens of NIST Boulder projects focus on nanoscience and technology, ranging from applications of carbon nanotubes in optical power standards for laser systems used in manufacturing and communications, to research on nano-oscillators that could replace bulkier and expensive components in cell phones, radar systems, and computer chips.
 Unique nanotechnology fabrication facilities at the laboratories are used to make special research and measurement devices.